aiocean/aioreviews/research/features.md

 - **SEO Support:** Provide more advanced SEO support, such as keyword optimization in reviews.
 - **Responsiveness:** Ensure high responsiveness on any device.
 - **Migration Support:** Provide support in migrating reviews from any other apps.
+- **Review Influence on Sales**: Track and analyze the correlation between reviews and sales.
+For example, you could track changes in sales before and after a review was posted, or compare sales of products with reviews to similar products without reviews.
 ## MVP Features

 1. Manage Reviews: Allow users to create, display, and manage reviews.
 This includes features like review sorting, filtering, searching, and performing actions on reviews such as hide, delete, reply, etc.